material-extensions/material-icons-browser-extension/README.md

 npm run rebuild-logos
 ```

-Zip `dist` folder for upload to Chrome Web Store. *This script needs 7z (7zip) to be available on PATH*
+Zip `dist` folder for upload to Chrome Web Store and Firefox. *This script needs 7z (7zip) to be available on PATH*

 ```shell
 npm run bundle